-In the 2014-2015 school year (SY14/15), School Resource Officers will continue to be deployed pursuant to the "cluster model," with SROs supporting and being accountable for multiple schools.
+In the 2015-2016 school year (SY15/16), SROs will continue to be deployed pursuant to the "cluster model," supporting and being accountable for multiple schools.
 While high schools receive the most attention due to size and complexity of issues, SROs also provide outreach and conduct presentations to elementary and middle schools.
-In addition, an evening team of SROs supports extended school days and sporting and entertainment events during the evening.
+In addition, an evening team of SROs supports extended school days and sporting and entertainment events for students.
 They also offer programming for the adult student population.

-To ensure that all partners are prepared for SY14/15, SSD officials have met with school leadership.
+To ensure that all partners are prepared for SY15/16, SSB officials have met with school leadership.
 The teams reviewed topics such as the role of SROs, communicating with MPD, securing school property, and security assessments.
 This is also an important opportunity for discussing any concerns of superintendents and principals.
 School leaders are encouraged to include SROs in regular security meetings.
-In addition, SSD is holding individual meetings with new high school principals.
+In addition, SSB is holding individual meetings with new high school principals.